-Breastfeeding is touted by medical professionals as containing benefits well beyond basic nutrition.
+Breastfeeding is championed by health and medical experts because it contains benefits well beyond basic nutrition.
 A recipe that’s been around for over thousands of years, breast milk offers life-long health benefits, not just for the baby but for the breastfeeding mom as well.

-What exactly makes this golden liquid so valuable that it is recommended as the sole source of nutrition for a baby’s first six months?
+What exactly makes breast milk so valuable that it is recommended as the sole source of nutrition for a baby’s first six months of life?
 Our experts explain.

 A Strong Start in Life

 Breastfeeding gives children the healthiest start in life.
 More than just food for babies, it is also a personalized form of medicine, protecting children from common childhood illnesses.

 What can mothers do to ensure that they have a good supply of the most ideal form of food for their babies?
 It can start with her own nutrition.

 “Optimal nutrition before conception and during pregnancy is important for preparing the body to meet the high nutritional demands for later breastfeeding.
 Her optimal nutrition during breastfeeding continues to be important for breast milk,” says Christina Sherry, PhD, RD, a research scientist in prenatal nutrition with Abbott.

 “For example, the type of fats that moms eat has an impact on the fat composition of her breast milk.
 Fats, like omega 3, are important for the development of the infant’s brain and neurological system,” explains Sherry.